-The Treetops House is a renovation and major expansion of a 1955 suburban ranch house that was very typical for its time and place—a sprawling single-story, fairly nondescript affair that had small windows, and was clad entirely in Texas limestone.
-Our challenge was to transform this into a modern house that was bright and inviting.
+The Treetops House is a renovation and expansion of a 1955 suburban ranch home.
+The original house was typical for its time – a sprawling single-story with small windows and clad entirely in Texas limestone.
+The new design transforms the house into a bright and inviting modern home.

+The design also invites a connection with the outdoor areas.
 The surrounding treescape provides a beautiful backdrop to the intimate interior spaces.
-Large overhangs provide shade at all times of the day, and the surrounding cladding of charred cypress prevents glare and adds a textural counterpoint.
-Other features include a large kitchen with countertop-height serving windows that open out onto a pool terrace and entertaining area, as well as unique built-in storage and display elements.
+Cladding of charred cypress prevents glare and adds a textural counterpoint.
+A large kitchen has countertop-height serving windows that open onto a pool terrace and entertaining area.
+Native grasses and other low-maintenance plantings comprise the landscaping.

 Architect: Specht Architects